 Ludmila Ferrari (Section 01)

 Requisite: SPAN 301 or consent of the instructor.
-Fall semester.
+Spring semester.
 Visiting Professor Ferrari.

 How to handle overenrollment: null

-Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Emphasis on visual analysis, in class discussions and written work and creative work.
+Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Emphasis on visual analysis, in class discussions and written work.
 Students will work as independent researches and in groups.